golemhq/golem/docs/source/golem-actions.md

 ##### capture(message='')

-DEPRECATED, use take screenshot instead.
+DEPRECATED, use take_screenshot instead.
 Take a screenshot of the browser, the message is optional

+##### check_element(element)

+Check an element (checkbox or radiobutton).
+If element is already checked this is is ignored.

 ##### clear(element)

-DEPRECATED, use clear_element insteand
+DEPRECATED, use clear_element instead

 ##### clear_element(element)

 Clear element

 ##### click(element)